-No instances of non-compliance or other matters were identified during the audit that are required to be reported under Government Auditing Standards, in the FY 2017 Independent Auditors' Report on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance with Government Auditing Standards.
-Additionally, KPMG LLP's tests disclosed no instances in which the FPI's financial management systems did not substantially comply with FFMIA.
+No instances of non-compliance or other matters were identified during the audit that are required to be reported under Government Auditing Standards.
+Additionally, KPMG's tests disclosed no instances in which the FPI's financial management systems did not substantially comply with FFMIA.

-AUDIT OF THE FEDERAL PRISON INDUSTRIES, INC. ANNUAL FINANCIAL STATEMENTS FISCAL YEAR 2017
+AUDIT OF THE FEDERAL PRISON INDUSTRIES, INC. ANNUAL FINANCIAL STATEMENTS FISCAL YEAR 2018